-Before I start printing an artists’ book I’ve already made a bunch of 4 x 6 work prints to whip an image in shape with the post processing.
-The other purpose is to develop a rough order the book will flow.
+Before I start printing a book I’ve already made a bunch of 4 x 6 work prints to whip an image into shape with the post processing.
+During this process I am also developing a rough order the book will flow.

-Until one makes a full size print, a 4 x 6 print will only go so far.
-If you have endless amounts of $, time, paper and ink then by all means make full size work prints for your book.
+Unless your book is going to be 4 x 6, then a 4 x 6 print will only go so far.
+If you have lots of $, time, paper and ink, then by all means make full size work prints for your book.
 You will have to do that at some point down the road anyway when you make a full size maquette.
-Sometimes defects show up in larger prints, whereas they go unseen in small prints.
+Sometimes defects show up in larger prints that go unseen in small prints.

 At the end of this article is a list of DUO paper suitable for book arts:

-If the stores do take it back, they will shut you down in short order if you keep buying lots of paper that you open just to return it to them for a refund because it has a slight bow in it.
+If the store does take it back they will not wan to to sell you any more paper if you keep buying paper just to return it to them because it has a slight bend in it, .
 Now, there is a trick to use slightly bowed paper in an artists’ book.
 But that is a topic for another time.